-Westbrook Case - Suitability
+Westbrook Suitability Case

 In a case that originated from the town of Holyoke, MA, Mr. Westbrook applied for a License to Carry (LTC) and was denied by Chief David Pratt of the Holyoke Police Department.
 His denial was due to Westbrook being determined “unsuitable” by the Chief.
 Mr. Westbrook then sued the Town asserting that the decision to deny him his license based on “suitability” was unconstitutional (Bruen).
 The judge handling the case at the local District State Court agreed with him and ordered the Town to issue him his LTC.